storacha/guppy/README.md

 Feel free to join in.
 All welcome.
 Please [open an issue](https://github.com/storacha/guppy/issues)!
 PRs are also welcome, but please confirm with the maintainers before doing significant work; we'd hate your efforts to go to waste on work that's already being done, or that's going to run into an issue we're already thinking about.

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for technical and logistical details about how to contribute.

 ## License

 Dual-licensed under [MIT + Apache 2.0](LICENSE.md)